umar8637/Urdu-to-Eng-transklation-fine-tuning-transformers-/README.md

-# Urdu to English Machine Translation
+# Urdu to English Machine Translation (Fine-tuning transformer)

 This project demonstrates a machine translation system that translates Urdu text into English using the Hugging Face `transformers` library.